huguesgr/ADB-script/README.md

 	python3
 	python3-dev

-Insert into a credentials.txt your Gmail login & password:
+Insert into a `credentials.txt` file your Gmail login & password:

 	login
 	password

-To generate .exe:
+You can generate a Windows executable file:

 	python setup.py py2exe